-Here are some other tools that will help you create, edit, and host your training videos:
+Here are some other tools that will help you create, edit, and host videos for employee training:

 Wistia: A tool for securely hosting video and high-speed streaming.
 Wistia is often used by organizations that have invested in developing great training content and don’t want to be ripped off.

 Audacity: If you need to get a bit more creative with your video or eLearning narration, this free, open-source audio editor is a good bet.
-Normalize, clean up, cut, paste, and export.
 This is also a great tool for creating audio for podcasts, webinars, and other training content.

-You will still need to create nicely designed text documents for most training programs.
+You will still need to create nicely designed text documents for most employee training programs.